oAGoulart/awesome-nollm/README.md

 ## Tools
 ### Web Browser
 - [Vivaldi](https://vivaldi.com/download/) - Has some similarities to Opera.
 The developers have taken a firm stance against the "AI trend", read about it [here](https://vivaldi.com/blog/technology/vivaldi-wont-allow-a-machine-to-lie-to-you/).
 Their iOS app allows showing tabs at the top/bottom of the UI.
-On the desktop you will have: RAM usage for each page and built-in translation, notes, tasks, mail, and RSS feed panel.
+On desktop you will have: RAM usage for each page and built-in translation, notes, tasks, mail, and RSS feed panel -- these replaced all extensions I had, only kept uBlock.

 ### Cloud Storage
 - [MEGA](https://mega.io) - Allows file syncing on-device; zero-knowledge encryption for all data; but, if you are serious about putting files in the cloud, then you will need to subscribe to one of their plans.
 Free accounts have limited data transfer, but the plans are cheap compared to its competitors.